edrone/tf2-ulmfit/README.md

 * input dropout
 * RNN dropout
 * weight dropout (AWD) - must be called manually or via a KerasCallback
-* slanted triangular learning rates - available as a subcass of  `tf.keras.optimizers.schedules.LearningRateSchedule`
+* slanted triangular learning rates - available as a subclass of  `tf.keras.optimizers.schedules.LearningRateSchedule`

 The following techniques are NOT ported:

-* batch normalization with the document classification head - we could not get the model to converge on any validation set.
+* the LR finder and one-cycle policy for setting the learning rate schedule - this is implemented in newer versions of FastAI; instead we kept the slanted triangular learning rate scheduler as described in the original paper.
+There are many existing implementations of both LRFinder and 1-cycle policy for Keras available on the internet, though.
+* gradual unfreezing - you can very easily control this yourself by setting the `trainable` attribute on successive Keras layers
 * mysterious calls to undocumented things in FastAI like `rnn_cbs(alpha=2, beta=1)`
-* the one-cycle policy for finding the learning rate - this is implemented in newer versions of FastAI; instead we kept the slanted triangular learning rate scheduler as described in the original paper.